Depression, Adolescent

 General Prevention

-- The United States Preventive Services Task Force (USPSTF) recommends the screening of adolescents (12 to 18 years of age) for MDD when systems are in place to ensure accurate diagnosis, appropriate treatment, and follow-up.
+• The United States Preventive Services Task Force (USPSTF) recommends the screening of adolescents (12 to 18 years of age) for MDD with systems in place to ensure accurate diagnosis, appropriate treatment, and follow-up.
+Current evidence is insufficient to assess benefits and harms for screening children aged ≤11 years.

 Commonly Associated Conditions

-- Also associated with behavioral disorders, substance abuse, eating disorders
+Generalized anxiety disorder, behavioral disorders, substance abuse, and eating disorders

 There's more to see -- the rest of this topic is available only to subscribers.